Our 365-Acre Classroom at South Whidbey State Park

 Calyx School Continues to Meet During Pandemic

 Our adaptive program focuses on meeting the social/emotional needs of our children during this time while diving into interdisciplinary hands-on projects that ignite nature connection, creative problem-solving, and resilience.
-We launched our "Online Outdoor School" on March 23rd with great success, working closely with our families to ensure all children have access to the learning being offered.
-We are signing together, breathing together, creating together, and sharing our explorations of nature close-to-home.
+We launched our "Online Outdoor School" on March 23rd, 2020 with great success and have slowly transitioned into our forest program over the past several months.
+We work closely with our families to ensure all children have access to the learning being offered.
+We are signing together, breathing together, creating together, and sharing our explorations of nature.
 Calyx has always offered a responsive education and we are grateful that our pedagogy and infrastructure allows us to easily adapt to these times.

 The Calyx Difference